tarekzaibet/cloud-aws-gcp/aws/big_data/notes.md

 - The sort key consists of exactly one scalar attribute
 - The attribute that you choose must be a scalar string, number of binary
 - LSI must be defined at table creation

+#### Global Secondary Indes (GSI)

+- Used to speed up queries on non-key attributes
+- Consists of partition key and optional sort key
+- The index created is a new "table" and we can project attributes on it
+  - the partition key and sort key of the original table are always projected (keys_only)
+  - can specifiy extra attributes to project (INCLUDE)
+  - can use all attributes from main table (ALL)
+- we must define RCU / WCU for the index
+- we can modify GSI after table creation (not LSI)